Do Hurricane Impact Windows Add Value to Your Home?

 This is an excellent question and the answer depends on what “worth it” means to you.

 If the only reason you’d install hurricane windows is to add value to your home you’ll want to consult with a Realtor.
-Never assume if you spend $30,000 on hurricane impact windows that the value of your home will increase $30.000, $20,000 or even $5,000 because it may not increase at all.
+Never assume if you spend $30,000 on hurricane impact windows that the value of your home will automatically increase $30,000, $20,000 or even $5,000 because it may not increase at all.
 A top Realtor knows what improvements add value to your home and which ones don’t.
 They sell real estate for a living and are the only ones who truly know how much value hurricane impact windows may or may not add.

 If financial gain isn’t the reason for installing hurricane impact windows then it may be worth it.
 If home security is a concern having hurricane impact windows can alleviate a lot of stress.
 They can also make your home more energy-efficient, which can provide savings in your electric bill.
 If you have custom furniture or one of a kind art pieces they won’t be ruined by the sun.